menu iconknow your dna logosearch icon

 KnowYourDNA is reader-supported.
 This means we may receive a commission when you buy something from one of the links on this page.

-Combined DNA Index System (CODIS) is a computer software developed by the Federal Bureau of Investigation (FBI).
-It was made to support DNA databases across the country.1
+Combined DNA Index System (CODIS) is a DNA database created, curated, and maintained by the Federal Bureau of Investigation (FBI).1

 A DNA match can help detectives locate potential suspects during criminal investigations.
 It can also link recent crimes to older cases on file, which can be helpful in unsolved crimes.